Lukasa/blog-posts/posts/Writing_A_Persona_Identity_Provider.md

 show you how it looks in code:

     {
+        'iss': W,
-        'iss': X,
+        'exp': X,
-        'exp': Y,
+        'iat': Y,
         'public-key': Z,
         'principal': {'email': A}
     }

 In the above:

-- X is a string representing the issuer.
+- W is a string representing the issuer.
 In this case, it should be the domain you're signing for.
 For me, that was `lukasa.co.uk`.
-- Y is a number representing the expiry date in milliseconds past the epoch.
+- X is a number representing the expiry date in milliseconds past the epoch.
   You should already have calculated this.
+- Y is a number representing the issuing date in milliseconds past the epoch.
+  This is pretty easy for you to get.
 - Z is the user's public key.
 This is a JSON object, and you must not use a string here, so make sure you called json.loads() on the POSTed data.
 - A is the email you're signing for.
 Again, this was passed in.